-Save as disclosed under "The Bank is exposed to the consequences of the COVID-19 pandemic", there has been no significant change in the financial performance or trading position of the BCP Group since 31 March 2022.
-There has been no material adverse change in the prospects of the Bank or the BCP Group since the date of the last audited accounts, 31 December 2021.
+There has been no significant change in the financial performance or trading position of the BCP Group since 30 September 2023.
+There has been no material adverse change in the prospects of the Bank or the BCP Group since the date of the last audited accounts, 31 December 2022.